 CVE owes its existence to the alarming decline in human sensitivity towards life and environment around the world.

-In such dismal times we hope to shed light and bring to prominence those “little, nameless unremembered acts of kindness and of love.”
+In such dismal times, we hope to shed light and bring to prominence those “little, nameless unremembered acts of kindness and love.”